YinHK-gameDev/unity-learn/user interface/UI Toolkit/UI Builder/README.md

 To build a hierarchy, you can drag one or more elements in the Hierarchy to reorder them or move them between parents.

+### Read-only elements
+When you drag an element from the Library tab to the Hierarchy tab, you might notice additional child elements appearing in a dimmed state.
+These are read-only elements.
+This happens with some **built-in UI controls**, and some **custom elements that create their internal hierarchy upon creation**.

 ### ref